jeandrek/do-it/README.md

 ```

 ## Documentation
-Do-it is documented in [the wiki](https://github.com/Jonathan50/do-it/wiki).
+Do-it is fully documented in [the wiki](https://github.com/Jonathan50/do-it/wiki).

 ## Examples
 Examples can be found in the `examples` folder.
 You can build them all with any POSIX-complaint make.